-In my work as a counselor, one of the more common misconceptions I run into is the idea that sex or porn addicts have a certain "look."
+In my work as a sex addiction therapist, one of the more common misconceptions I run into is the idea that people in or who need sex addiction recovery have a certain "look."
 Or, if not their appearance, then something about where and when they were raised, their profession, or their attitude will be a dead giveaway about their lurking problem.

-Not only is this untrue, it can actually be damaging in ways most people don't consider.
-For instance, if you have the image of the overcoat-wearing peeping Tom in your mind, it may prevent you from seeing an addiction in someone close to you – in the “normal guy” sitting across the table.
+Not only is this untrue, but it can also actually be damaging in ways most people don't consider.
+For instance, if you have the image of the overcoat-wearing Peeping Tom in your mind, it may prevent you from seeing someone close to you in need of sex addiction recovery – in the “normal guy” sitting across the table.
 Likewise, if you yourself feel that you are too affluent, too broke, too educated, too stylish, too young, too old, or too anything to be a sex addict, you may be ignoring warning signs that are all around you.

 We humans tend to group ourselves by certain criteria: socioeconomic status, occupation, religion, geographic location, age, sexual orientation, etc. The problem is, this can lead to a false sense of security about how addiction can't affect you.

-Make no mistake, addiction can and will find anyone.
+Make no mistake, sex and porn addictions can and will find anyone.

-I mention all of this to stress the fact that your profession, where you live, or any other criteria by which you define yourself do not exempt you from coping mechanisms – which is what addiction really is.
-Sex or porn addiction puts you into a fantasy world…and a euphoric state.
+I mention all of this to stress the fact that your profession, where you live, or any other criteria by which you define yourself do not exempt you from coping mechanisms – which is what sex and porn addictions really are.
+Sex or porn addictions put you into a fantasy world…and a euphoric state.
 Those things are attractive to everyone.

 One thing that people struggle to understand is that sex, to an addict, is a lot like getting drunk would be to an alcoholic.
 Yes, the activity looks different, but the end result is the same: you are mentally checking out, avoiding responsibilities and stress, and inducing a euphoric state over and over again.

 For many people, sex means enjoying themselves with a partner, sharing intimacy, and a deep connection.
-But a sex addict is looking for exactly the opposite.
-They want to avoid the intimacy and connection, and focus only on the physical aspect, because that is what triggers the euphoria that they are addicted to.
+But someone in need of sex addiction recovery is looking for exactly the opposite.
+They want to avoid the intimacy and connection and focus only on the physical aspect because that is what triggers the euphoria that they are addicted to.

 Negative emotions affect everyone.
-If a person has the wrong combination of a bad home life, no support system, fear, shame, self-doubt, criticism, and/or anger they can end up facing down a sex or porn addiction as a response to these negative emotions.
+If a person has the wrong combination of bad home life, no support system, fear, shame, self-doubt, criticism, and/or anger, they can end up facing down sex or porn addictions as a response to these negative emotions.

 So, when I begin working with someone, the first thing I do is put some kind of handle on their behavior.
-An addict feels as though they are spiraling out of control, but I show them that they have the power to take back control for themselves.
+People who need sex addiction recovery feel as though they are spiraling out of control, but I show them that they have the power to take back control for themselves.

 Together, we work to retrain their brain and bring them to what's always true – conscious awareness.
-We get them out of their stories, history, and past behavior, and bring them into a position where they can face their addiction head on.
-They can talk to it, look at it as a something separate from themselves, and be much more objective.
+We get them out of their stories, history, and past behavior and bring them into a position where they can face their addiction head-on.
+They can talk to it, look at it as something separate from themselves, and be much more objective.

 This way, when triggers come up they can recognize them.

 If you've been in need of a wake-up call, here it is.
 Trust your instincts.
-If you think someone close to you is struggling with a sex or porn addiction, the best thing you can do right now is reach out to us for help.
+If you think someone close to you is struggling with sex or porn addictions, the best thing you can do right now is reaching out to us at Neulia Compulsion Solutions for help.
 Together, we will formulate a plan for helping this person take back control of their life.